 Nancy’s university career progressed.
 She was promoted to Reader in 1968 and she became one of the first female professors at the University of Melbourne.
 She was appointed Emeritus Professor upon her retirement by which time she had led or contributed to numerous significant research projects and national and international organisations and received innumerable awards.

 She was modest about her research achievements, saying she had never discovered anything world shattering and that she was aware of her limitations and lived a satisfying life despite them.

 Nancy’s “year on the dirt” gave her a liking for gaining first-hand experience of all the considerations involved in a particular problem or puzzle.
 It was a strategy she employed for the rest of her brilliant career.

 These days, University of Melbourne Bachelor of Agriculture students can now choose to spend between one and three semesters based at Dookie campus… regardless of gender.

-This is an edited extract of the book Breaking New Ground by Associate Professor Helen Billman-Jacobe and Dr Ann Westmore that explores the lives and careers of the female students who had a year of practical farming experience at Dookie.
-For more information you can email Associate Professor Helen Billman-Jacobe here.
+This is an edited extract of the book Breaking New Ground: Biographies of women agricultural science students, University of Melbourne 1942–1965 by Associate Professor Helen Billman-Jacobe and Dr Ann Westmore.
+The book explores the lives and careers of the first female students to experience a year of practical farming experience at Dookie, and is now available for purchase via the Faculty of Veterinary and Agricultural Sciences.